 At present—just less than three months after the press release—the BSV blockchain has already been completing 4GB data blocks and completing over 10 million transactions per day.
 This is because one of the first things BSV did since its founding is to restore the original Bitcoin protocol according to the Bitcoin white paper.

-This has paved the way for limitless scaling to be unleashed, which means that as BSV scales, block size and throughput, which is measured in transactions per second (tps), continue to increase while transaction fees are further reduced to infinitesimal fractions of a penny.
+This has paved the way for limitless scaling to be unleashed, which means that as BSV scales, block size and throughput, which is measured in transactions per second (tps ), continue to increase while transaction fees are further reduced to infinitesimal fractions of a penny.

 And the BSV blockchain’s powerful capabilities have been recognized by the Ras Al Khaimah Royal Family.
 The BSV Global Blockchain Convention is under the high patronage of His Highness Sheikh Saud bin Saqr al Qasimi, Member of the Supreme Council and Ruler of Ras Al Khaimah and the Ras Al Khaimah Chamber of Commerce.

-Seeing real value in being 10 years ahead of its time, the UAE has been actively working with innovative enterprises in order to widely adopt blockchain in government, as well as in schools and private businesses.
+Seeing real value in being 10 years ahead of its time, the UAE has been actively working with innovative enterprises to widely adopt blockchain in government, as well as in schools and private businesses.

 “We think that for Dubai, and the UAE in general, implementing blockchain will be a start towards the 10X vision, which we’re looking at.
 We want to be ahead of the world by ten years and have blockchain implemented completely in the country.
 So, everything and every transaction will be on the blockchain,” Dr. Eesa Bastaki, President of the University of Dubai, said in an interview.

-Over the past couple of years, Bitcoin Association, the Switzerland-based global industry organization that is advancing the enterprise adoption of the BSV blockchain, has successfully built business relationships in the Middle East.
+Over the past couple of years, the Bitcoin Association, the Switzerland-based global industry organization that is advancing the enterprise adoption of the BSV blockchain, has successfully built business relationships in the Middle East.